 Greek Islands – Chicago, Illinois

 Chicago has one of the largest populations of Greek Americans, so picking one great Greek restaurant in Chicago is a tough choice.
 Chicago is where saganaki, flaming Greek halloumi cheese originated in the 1960s.
 It is now a popular appetizer at Greek restaurants around the United States.
-Having delicious gooey cheese flambeed table side always brings a smile to people’s faces!
+Delicious gooey cheese flambeed table side frequently elicits smiles on the faces of patrons!

 Greek Islands is one of the top restaurants in the Windy City for a lovely white table cloth dining experience.
 So it also makes for a fun date night.
 Go for a dish like Mediterranean style salmon baked with julienned carrots, zucchini, red peppers, yellow peppers in an olive oil lemon herb sauce.
 Or try their broiled lamb chops served with Greek-style rice, potatoes or briami.